borjabm/kasteroids/review.md

 ## Existing code review & improvements made

-In general there are a lot of issues with the existing codebase and I needed to find a balance

 - Application issued a warning that no logger implementation is available, because SLF4J is just an interface.
 I added `logback` dependency to mitigate it.
 Moreover, there is no logger configured and all output goes to stdout, however,